 Get Overdraft Protection

 If you enroll in overdraft protection through your bank, your checks will go through, even if you don’t have sufficient funds in your account.
-But if you choose this option, be aware that you’ll be responsible for overdraft fees, which can be expensive.
+But if you choose this option, be aware that you’ll probably be responsible for overdraft fees, which can be expensive.

 Only Write a Check if You Can Cover the Payment